sematext/docs/docs/integration/alerts-twilio-integration.md

 ## In Twilio

-**1.** Create a Twilio account at [twilio.com](https://twilio.com).

-**2.** Go to the Twilio project where you want to send notifications.
+**1.** Go to the Twilio project where you want to send notifications.
 Set up a new Twilio **Phone number**.
 This number will be used as the sender of the SMS messages.
 If you are testing Twilio you can click the **Get a Trial Number** button to generate a temporary phone number for tests.
 In addition to the phone number you will also need the **Account SID** and the **Auth Token** to be able to set up the notification in Sematext.
 Note those down:

 <img class="content-modal-image" alt="Create Twilio Integration - Credentials" src="../../images/integrations/create-twilio-integration-create-phone-number.png" title="Create Twilio Integration - Credentials">